shrewdninja/dice-game-data-processing/README.md

 # Dice Game Comprehensive Data Analytics Application

-This project is a comprehensive ETL (Extract, Transform, Load) pipeline for processing and analyzing data from a dice game application, designed to provide robust analytics on user activities, payments, and sessions.
+This project is created for processing and analyzing data from a dice game application, designed to provide key analytics on user activities, payments, and sessions.
 It supports both registered and unregistered players and offers detailed insights by platform and payment behavior.

 ## Overview
 - **Objective**: Derive key insights from given data to predict the growth for 2025.